 It's easy to get excited about buying baby supplies.
 But your top priority for pregnancy spending should be on health -- of mother and baby.

-"Early and continuous prenatal care is essential both before and throughout your pregnancy to help ensure a healthy delivery and healthy baby," says Jeanne Conry, MD, an obstetrician with Kaiser Permanente in Sacramento, Calif.
+"Early and continuous prenatal care is essential both before and throughout your pregnancy to help ensure a healthy delivery and healthy baby," says Jeanne Conry, MD, an obstetrician with Kaiser Permanente in Sacramento, CA.

 If you have health insurance, prenatal visits and any diagnostic tests (such as ultrasounds) will likely be covered.
 They are generally considered "preventive" care.